NPV Calculator

 Net Present Value: The Gold Standard of Investment Analysis

 Net Present Value (NPV) is the most rigorous and theoretically sound method for evaluating capital investments.
 It answers the fundamental question: does this investment create or destroy value?
-By discounting all future cash flows back to today's dollars, NPV accounts for the time value of money — the principle that a dollar today is worth more than a dollar in the future.
+By discounting all future cash flows back to today's dollars, NPV accounts for the time value of money — the principle that a dollar today is worth more than a dollar in the future due to inflation and lost opportunity cost.

 NPV vs. IRR: Which to Use?

 The Internal Rate of Return (IRR) is the discount rate at which NPV equals zero.
-It's the investment's implied rate of return.
+It is extremely popular because business owners like thinking in percentages rather than absolute dollars.
 Both metrics are useful, but NPV is generally preferred for several reasons:

-NPV accounts for the scale of the investment.
-A $1M investment with NPV of $100K is better than a $10K investment with NPV of $50K — even though the smaller investment has a higher IRR.
-NPV also handles unconventional cash flow patterns (multiple sign changes) more reliably than IRR.
+NPV accounts for the absolute scale of the investment.
+A $1M investment with an NPV of $100K creates much more wealth than a $10K investment with an NPV of $50K — even though the smaller investment has a drastically higher IRR.
+NPV also handles unconventional cash flow patterns (like having a negative cash flow in Year 3 for maintenance) mathematically flawlessly, whereas IRR can break and output multiple confusing percentages in those scenarios.

 Frequently Asked Questions